Hungry? Welcome to my post with the top 20 foods in Madrid! The 10 best appetizers and the 10 most popular main dishes!

 1. Iberian Ham

-It should be illegal to visit Madrid without trying the authentic Iberian Ham.
+What to eat in Madrid?
+Well, it should be illegal to visit Madrid without trying the authentic Iberian Ham.

 Iberian Ham is a type of cured hind leg from Iberian pigs (of the Iberian breed).
 This delightful gastronomic jewel can only be produced in Spain and Portugal due to the special weather conditions required.